-There are a few articles already on our Help Centre regarding MaxDiff & Interactive Library.
-It will be useful to have reviewed these first.
+There are a few articles already in our Help Centre regarding MaxDiff & use of the Interactive Library.
+It will be useful to have reviewed these already.

 Research has shown that MaxDiff scores demonstrate greater discrimination among items and between respondents on the items.
 Since respondents make choices rather than expressing strength of preference using some numeric scale, there is no opportunity for scale use bias.

 MaxDiff is also known as "best-worst scaling".
 When conducting a MaxDiff section in an interview, you would expect to see something like the response table below.

 There is a list of items and you are asked their importance over a number of screens.
 Each screen has a subset of these items (usually 3, 4 or 5) and you are asked to pick your most and least important for each screen.